PersistenceForever/DSM/README.md

 ## How to run
 1. Prepare dataset and positive samples for training retriever.
-* Prepare dataset:
+* Prepare dataset for retriever:
 ``
 $ python retriever/preprocess_retriever.py
 ``
-* Generate positive samples:
+* Generate positive samples for retriever:
 ``
  $ python retriever/relation_path.py
 ``